magic9701/magic9701/README.md

 ### Hi there 👋 This is Kelly form Taiwan!

-- 🌱 I’m currently learning JS, HTML, CSS
+- 🌱 I’m currently learning JS, HTML, CSS, React.